Here To Explore Our World

 Canoeing in Big Lagoon

-Big Lagoon was the perfect choice for our first outing together in Wade’s canoe.
-A beach separates the lagoon from the ocean, making this sheltered area calm waters to paddle through.
+Big Lagoon was the perfect choice for our first outing in Wade’s canoe.
+A beach separates the 3-mile long lagoon from the ocean, making this sheltered area calm waters to paddle through.
 It is also a beautiful and serene place, where many species of birds dwell.
-As we quietly paddled down the waterway toward the highway, we were rewarded with seeing many birds and then their song as we headed home.
+As we quietly paddled down the waterway toward the highway, we were rewarded with seeing many birds and then with their song as we headed home.

 It was a beautiful day – great for our canoeing trip.
+Big Lagoon is just 7 miles north of Trinidad.
+Taking Highway 101, look for Big Lagoon Park Road.

 Wade and I loaded up the canoe onto the roof and he knotted it in safely, a skill he picked up as a surfer.
+And we drove to Big Lagoon, a place we’ve been to countless of times for surf checks.
+So this was exciting.

 Canoeing in Trinidad Bay